-I usually make a batch of this every 3 months or so in order to keep up with demand.
+I usually make a batch of this every three months or so to keep up with demand.
 You only need some dried comfrey, which you can find at my affiliate partner, and some carrier oil.
 I used fractionated coconut oil (find it here), but you can use almond, jojoba, hemp seed, or even olive oil for this.

 What you will need to make this comfrey salve:

 - 2 grams by weight dried comfrey